BMJ Best Practice is designed for use at the point of care and every decision about its content was made with this in mind.

 |Condition topics give an overview of the theory as well as all clinical aspects including prevention, diagnosis, treatment and follow up giving you the most comprehensive information on a specific condition.

-View a free topic example; New-onset atrial fibrillation
+View a free topic example; Community-acquired pneumonia

 |Diagnostic and treatment guidelines provide a critical counter to information overload, so you can clearly differentiate opinion from evidence and quantify the difference in outcome, including benefit and harms.
 Best Practice’s evidence-based guidelines have international coverage.
 They are grouped by geographical area, typical patient case histories, and a full reference list.|

 |Overview topics link to relevant conditions to provide a general synopsis on a group of conditions, for example, acute coronary syndrome.
 It also acts as a navigation hub with links to associated condition or assessment monographs.

 View a free topic example; Overview of COPD

 |Cochrane Clinical Answers are now linked to Best Practice to give health professionals the confidence to make the best decisions in partnership with patients, even in areas of clinical uncertainty.
 Evidence is displayed in a user friendly question and answer format, mixing narrative, numbers and graphics along with key data including Population, Intervention, Comparison, Outcome and GRADE summaries.|

 |More than 500 medical calculators have been added to BMJ Best Practice to better support doctors at the point of care.
 Medical calculators are among the most popular tools used by healthcare professionals in their daily practice, helping to identify and diagnose a range of conditions.|